AColonnaDistria/EpidemySimulatorWASM/README.md

 Steps for local deployment:
 1. Compile the project to WebAssembly
-First load the environment variables of emscripten:
+Load the environment variables of emscripten:
 ```bash
 source ~/emsdk/emsdk_env.sh
 ```